Community Service and Philanthropy Guidelines

-- Hosting an event that is open to all of campus and/or the community for the benefit of the community in regards to a social issue
+- Hosting a philanthropic event that is open to all of campus and/or the community for the benefit of the community in regards to a social issue

-- Creating/promoting educational materials that address a humanitarian issue
+- Creating/promoting educational materials that address a social issue

 - Working with youth groups